armory-io/spin-wait-status-action/README.md

 Under the hood, the action stays in loop checking for the status expected in the execution using the eventId, the action send a failure when the timeout is reached or if throw by the http call.

+if a terminal status (TERMINAL, STOPPER, CANCELED) is found instead fo the desired status, the action is mark as failure

 ## Usage

 Add the following entry to your Github workflow YAML file with the required inputs: